hudec117/sf-auto-oauth/README.md

 ### Don't you need a connected app for the OAuth flow?

 Yes!
-But all environments have a hidden connected app that SFDX uses for the OAuth flow and since we're using the same library (`@salesforce/core`) that SFDX uses, we get to use that connected app too.
+But all environments have a hidden connected app that the Salesforce CLI uses for the OAuth flow.
+And, since we're using the same library (`@salesforce/core`) that the Salesforce CLI uses, we get to use that connected app too.

 ## Setup

 ### Docker

 1. Use Docker to build an image using the Dockerfile.

+   `npm run docker-build`

 2. Deploy to the cloud (tested on GCP's Cloud Run)

 ### Trusted IP Ranges

-Wherever you decide to host this API, you will need to configure your production org's Trusted IP Ranges to include the host's IP.
+Wherever you decide to host the API, you will need to configure your Salesforce production org's Trusted IP Ranges to include the host's IP.
 Otherwise, Salesforce will require 2FA which this API cannot get around.
-Configuring static IP addresses on cloud hosting is recommended.
+A static IP address is strongly recommended.

-As sandboxes are created/refreshed they will take these trusted IP ranges with them.
+As sandboxes are created/refreshed, they will take the trusted IP ranges with them.

 ### Environment Variables

-1. TODO
+Use your cloud's secret manager to inject environment variables into the Docker container.
+This allows you to store the username, password and or instance URL securely.

+The environment variables are: `SF_USERNAME`, `SF_PASSWORD` and `SF_INSTANCE_URL`.

+As stated previously, it's recommended to only store the password as an environment variable.

 ## Usage

 URL: `POST /auth`

+Headers: `Content-Type`: `application/json`

 Body:
 ```json